rcgsheffield/Sheffield_RCC_Docs/pilot/known-issues.rst

 **Solution:** Windows images are not handled properly in the current Ronin build.
 They typically take 15 minutes to start-up at initial creation, simply wait a little longer before trying to connect.
 Avoid restarting the machine during this time.

-Unable to connect to mahine - Reoccuring
+Unable to connect to machine - Reoccurring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Problem:** I'm having issues connecting to my instance, even though I might have been able to connect earlier.